 The Coast and Beaches outside Malaga Center

-We stayed about 2 km west of the city center in the Huelin neighborhood.
+On this first visit , we stayed about 2 km west of the city center in the Huelin*.
 Again, the neighborhood is a mix of old and new: 2 or 3 story traditional buildings painted in typical Andalucian colors (white and yellow) sitting next to an ugly monstrosity of an apartment complex.
 We would often walk the seaside promenade west, seeing row upon row of identical apartment buildings.
 We’d look at the drab beaches (Malaga has beaches but they’re nothing special) and the omnipresent port facilities in the background and ask ourselves “who lives here?
 And what do they do?”
 It struck us as terribly depressing.

 Why you have to see places for yourself